KQM-git/TCL/enemy-data/abyss-order/abyss-herald-wicked-torrents.md

 ---
-description: Servants of the Abyss Order that use Hydro in combat..
+description: Servants of the Abyss Order that use Hydro in combat.
 ---

 # The Abyss Order